bharget/heroicon/README.md

 <%= heroicon "search", options: { class: "text-primary-500" } %>
 ```

-Heroicon currently supports icons up to [`Version 1.0.1`](https://github.com/tailwindlabs/heroicons/releases/tag/v1.0.1).
-If there is a icon that is missing, feel free to contribute by following our contributing guide below.
+Heroicon currently supports icons matching [`Version 2.0.10`](https://github.com/tailwindlabs/heroicons/releases/tag/v2.0.10).
+If there is an icon that is missing or a new version released, feel free to contribute by following our contributing guide below.

 # Configuration